ShaogangRen/GAN_Implicit_Likelihood_Estimation/readme.md

-# Demo code for GAN Implicit likelihood estimation
+# GAN Implicit likelihood estimation

 pytorch demo  implementation of paper [Estimate the Implicit Likelihoods of GANs with Application to Anomaly Detection, WWW2020]